 Where to find it?
 Grasshopper adventures office or hotel pick-up service

-If you are after a really unique and premium experience, how does riding in a retro soviet-style sidecar sound to you?
+So if you’re after a really unique and premium experience, how does riding in a retro soviet-style sidecar sound to you?
 It’s a fun outing for couples, families, and even small groups.
 These tours are starting to become a very popular activity in Hoi An.

 The vintage sidecars you have the pleasure to ride in are based on sidecars designed initially by BMW in Germany in the late 1930s.
-The design and production line was sold to the Soviet Union at the beginning of WWII and later to the Republic of China, where they are still produced today, making it the vehicle with the longest production life: 80 years to date.
+The design and production line was sold to the Soviet Union at the beginning of WWII.
+Then later to the Republic of China, where they are still produced today, making it the vehicle with the longest production life: 80 years to date.

 1.200,000 (52 USD) for 1 hour per sidecar (max 2 people)